Menu Close

 An unknown aerospace company queried the possibility of using non-compliant recovery vessels back in 2023.
 U.S. Customs and Border Protection determined that since the recovery of rocket booster components would occur outside of U.S. territorial seas and no transportation of merchandise between coastwise points would occur, the Act would not be violated.
 The CBP also cited a precedent set in 2008 where a non-compliant vessel was allowed to recover and return an Orion Crew Module as the landing occurred more than 200 miles offshore, outside of U.S. territorial waters.

-Jacklyn is homeported and operates out of Port Canaveral, Florida.
-Blue Origin holds a lease with the port for its recovery operations.
-Onsite, the company operates a custom-built 375-foot Liebherr crane for New Glenn processing.
-A ‘break-over’ fixture is used to help turn the booster from vertical to horizontal for processing.
-The company first tested this process with a New Glenn simulator in August 2024.
+Jacklyn is homeported and operates out of Port Canaveral, Florida, where Blue Origin holds a lease for its recovery operations.
+Onsite, the company operates a custom-built 375-foot Liebherr crane dedicated to New Glenn processing.
+A break-over fixture is used to rotate the booster from vertical to horizontal for post-recovery work.
+Blue Origin first tested this procedure with a New Glenn simulator in August 2024.

 Labeled photo of Jacklyn.
 Photo from Blue Origin, adapted by space-offshore.com